CL-ML/Homework-3/main.md

 ###### Financial Metrics:

-DODO is a decentralized protocol, and therefore does not have traditional financial metrics like revenue or profit.
-However, there are several metrics that can be used to evaluate the company's financial performance, including:
+There are several metrics that can be used to evaluate the company's financial performance, including（February 2023）:

-   + Market Cap: According to CoinGecko, as of February 2023, DODO's market capitalization is over $300 million USD.
+   + Market Cap: DODO's market capitalization is over $300 million USD.
-   + Trading Volume: According to DODO's own data, the platform's trading volume has been steadily increasing, with over $300 million USD in trading volume in the last 24 hours as of February 2023.
+   + Trading Volume: the platform's trading volume is over $300 million USD.
-   + Liquidity: DODO's liquidity provision mechanism is one of its main features, and as of February 2023, DODO's liquidity pools have a total value locked (TVL) of over $1 billion USD, according to DeFi Pulse.
+   + Liquidity: DODO's liquidity provision mechanism is one of its main features, DODO's liquidity pools have a total value locked (TVL) of over $1 billion USD.

-Overall, DODO has shown strong community engagement and has established itself as a promising decentralized exchange protocol in the DeFi space.
+DODO has shown strong community engagement and has established itself as a promising decentralized exchange protocol in the DeFi space.
 While it is still a relatively new protocol, DODO's financial metrics demonstrate its potential to compete with other leading DEXs in the industry.

 # 2. Proactive Market Marker mechanisms